 Dental veneers are made from a thin piece of porcelain or ceramic material formed into custom shells.
 These are then bonded to the front of your natural teeth to create the improved natural look.
 Porcelain is the material most often used, and virtually all patients report that the porcelain feels as natural as their own teeth.
 There are two general types of dental veneers.
-These are traditional dental veneers and prepless dental veneers.
+These are traditional dental bonding and prepless dental veneers.

-Dental veneers are used generally to improve color, shape and contours.
+Veneers are used generally to improve color, shape and contours.
 They can also be used to address and remedy discolorations, irregularly shaped teeth, worn teeth, gaps, cracks, chips, slightly crooked teeth and other damage.

 When whitening alone is not enough to enhance your smile you may want to investigate other options such as dental veneers or dental bonding.
 These are both used to repair cracks, chips, worn enamel, or other tooth damage.